Climbing Past My Pregnancy Stigma

 I was particularly concerned about how this might affect my career.
 Would I be able balance being a mom with being a professional climber?
 I know that I have been a particularly goal-oriented climber for a lot of my career, perhaps skewing my vision of what a “balanced” life actually means.

 A friend of mine suggested I watch Sheryl Sandberg’s TED talk on women in the workplace.
 It’s an illuminating talk about women across the board and their roles at work and at home.
 It highlighted a lot of my concerns and questions about how women go about balancing a career that they are passionate about along with a family.
+As there can be a stigma attached to hiring pregnant women and new mothers, overcoming this with a standout resume is essential and, ultimately, your secret weapon to pursuing a career during a new chapter of life.
+Many people don’t want to leave things to chance, hoping that their own writing ability alone will be good enough to woo employers, they look at using ohio resume writers and similar services to get something down on paper that employers will not be able to ignore.

 As a professional female athlete in my mid-30s, I’ve always perceived the topic of pregnancy to be taboo.
 I’ve always wanted kids, and I knew that being a climber and a mother would be a tough balance.
 But what worried me is that being both a professional climber and a mother seemed out of reach.
 And who knows if I would even be able to continue climbing professionally after having a child?
 Perhaps I would want to just focus my time on the child.
 I know these are questions many women struggle with, regardless of their career path.
 Being a professional athlete in a pretty niche sport, however, made it hard for me to find many examples of how it all might work out.
 There are numerous examples of male climbers who do it, but we women comprise a smaller percentage of the climbing population.
 How would you take the kid to the crag?
 Who would belay?
 I also worried that I would not be able to bounce back physically from pregnancy.
 Would I be able to climb and represent my sponsors adequately after a child?
 How would the industry take to the news?